Master of Education (M.Ed.) in Student Affairs

 Length: 36 credit hours.
 May be completed in 24 months.

-Format: Eight-week courses offered through interactive online coursework.
-Students may begin the program in August, October, January, March, May, or July.
+Format: Eight-week courses delivered entirely online.
+Students may begin the program in August, October, January, March, May or July.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule